 The trustee role is performed by professional trustee companies.
 The trustee holds the benefit of the issuer’s covenant to pay and other contractual undertakings on behalf of the holders of the securities and the benefit of the transaction security for the secured parties.
 It will represent the holders of the securities vis-à-vis the issuer.

-Synthetic securitisations are permitted in Ireland and are used primarily to transfer the credit risk of exposures held on-balance sheet by credit institutions to third parties.
+Synthetic securitisations are permitted in Ireland and are used primarily to transfer the credit risk of exposures held on-balance sheet by credit institutions to third parties provided they are structured appropriately.
 They are also used to arbitrage between a higher spread received on an underlying asset and a lower spread paid on related structured securities.
-Synthetic securitisation has not been common amongst credit institutions in Ireland in recent years, despite its being a leading jurisdiction for credit-linked note (CLN) issuers.
+Synthetic securitisation has not been common amongst credit institutions in Ireland in recent years, despite it being a leading jurisdiction for off-balance sheet credit-linked note (CLN) issuers and synthetic securitisations for European banks as evidenced by the increasing number of Irish law-governed securitisations and derivative deals relating to European loan books in a post-Brexit environment.

 Synthetic securitisations are regulated in the same manner as traditional securitisations.
-The requirements set out in 4 Laws and Regulations Specifically Relating to Securitisation apply equally to synthetic securitisations; however, a synthetic securitisation (other than a qualifying SME synthetic securitisation) cannot achieve STS designation.
+The requirements set out in 4.
+Laws and Regulations Specifically Relating to Securitisation apply equally to synthetic securitisations.

 The requirements described in 4.7 Use of Derivatives also apply to credit derivatives in synthetic securitisations.
 In addition, EMIR provisions on margining may also apply where the issuer’s transactions in OTC derivative contracts exceed EMIR clearing thresholds.
 See also 4.11 Activities Avoided by SPEs or Other Securitisation Entities and the “As Investor” section of 4.6 Treatment of Securitisation in Financial Entities.

-In a direct structure, the originator buys credit protection on the underlying exposures directly from third party investors.
-Upon the occurrence of certain specified loss-producing credit events, for example a payment default, the protection seller pays an amount equal to the loss suffered (subject to any agreed de minimus or excess) to the originator.
-In return for this protection, the originator pays a periodic fee to the protection seller.
+In a direct structure, the originator buys credit protection on the underlying exposures directly from investors.
+Upon the occurrence of certain specified loss-producing credit events, for example a payment default, the investors pay an amount equal to the loss suffered (subject to any agreed de minimus or excess) to the originator.
+In return for this protection, the originator pays a periodic fee to the investors.

-In a typical CLN structure, the originator transfers the credit risk on the underlying exposures to an SPE via a CDS or guarantee/credit protection deed (on terms similar to those outlined above for direct structures).
-The SPE issues CLNs, transferring the credit risk on to third party investors, and uses the proceeds to fund payments to the originator in respect of credit events under the CDS or guarantee/credit protection deed; and the periodic fee from the originator to pay the CLN coupon.
+In a typical SPE CLN structure, the originator transfers the credit risk on the underlying exposures to an SPE via a CDS or financial guarantee/credit protection deed.
+The SPE issues CLNs, transferring the credit risk on to third-party investors, and uses the proceeds to fund payments to the originator in respect of credit events under the CDS or guarantee/credit protection deed; and the periodic fee from the originator to pay the CLN coupon.

 A wide range of asset classes have been securitised by Irish SPEs: residential mortgages, commercial mortgages, loan agreements, aircraft lease rentals, trade, credit card and hire purchase receivables.
-The Recovery Package includes proposals for securitisation of non-performing loans.
+Changes introduced to the SR as part of the Recovery Package now facilitate the securitisation of non-performing loans.

 The structure of a securitisation is generally determined by desired regulatory capital treatment or investor requirements rather than underlying asset class.